Crowd-AI-Lab/CODA-19-exp/README.md

 ```

 ## Citation
 If you use the code or results from the paper, please consider citing our paper.
-We will update it using the BioNLP's proceeding soon.
 ```bibtex
 @inproceedings{chandrasekhar-etal-2023-good,
     title = "Good Data, Large Data, or No Data?
 Comparing Three Approaches in Developing Research Aspect Classifiers for Biomedical Papers",